PTNUSASATUINTIARTHA-DOKU/doku-magento-plugin/README.md

     - **Email Sender Name**: You can fill this coloumn with your name.
 This will later be used as info to send notifications to your customers
     - **BCC Email Adress**: You can fill this coloumn other email adress.
 This will later be used to send notifications to your customers
     - **Notification URL**: Copy this URL and paste the URL into the Jokul Back Office.
 Learn more about how to setup Notification URL [here](https://jokul.doku.com/docs/docs/after-payment/setup-notification-url)
+    **QRIS Notification URL** : Copy this URL and and contact our support team to help paste in QRIS Backoffice.
+This channel only support if youre enabling Jokul Checkout as a payment method.
+    - **Email Notifications** : You can activated the feature send emails for VA and O2O channels.
+This email contains how to pay for the VA or Paycode.
+    - **Sub Account Feature** : This feature helps you to routing your payment into your Sub Account ID.
+You can see the details for payment flow if youre using this feature [here](https://jokul.doku.com/docs/docs/jokul-sub-account/jokul-sub-account-overview)
 7. Click Save Config button
 8. Go Back to Payments Tab
 9. Now your customer should be able to see the payment channels and you start receiving payments